Dan has always done his own auto repairs whether on motorcycles, boats, cars, or even motorhomes.

 - If you typically carry only two people, or anyone in the front seat is well under six feet tall

-- and if you can spend a few more hundred for a home charger.
+- If you can spend a few hundred more on a home charger

 The Chevy Volt is a very nice car, with lots of highly appreciated options available, but it isn't for everyone.
 For a retired couple (which we are) that does not take it on long trips very often (which we don't), it is ideal.
 Comfortable, quiet and cheap to operate with lots of nifty "goodies," it fits our lifestyle nicely.

 Update: It has now been nearly three years since buying our Volt.
 Our lifetime gasoline mileage is showing 159 MPG and climbing, and we just had our first oil change at 22,000 miles.
 As the engine seldom runs, it keeps track for us as to when that oil change is needed, and we had it changed at just 5% of oil life left.
 We have been extremely pleased with the car, and would definitely buy one again.
 Our only negative remains the lack of room in the back seat, but we've learned to live with it.